 Although our clientele differs from month to month, our web design process, here at westfourstreet, follows some simple yet effective guidelines.

-For a website to be effective, it needs to engage the end user.
+For a website to be effective, it needs to engage the end-user.
+This is something every plastic surgery website builder should be aware of.
 A website needs to invoke some form of connection with whoever is using it.
 How is this achieved?
 Understanding your target audience and giving them what they need efficiently and in a format that is clear to follow.
 Every target audience is different.
 For example, if you were a realtor and needed a website, you may need features that show off multiple homes as once, or perhaps have a feature that allows people to set their preferences, such as a two-bedroom house, or something with parking.
 You’d likely go to a site like https://www.ascendleadsites.com/real-estate-website/ because they can meet your needs rather than using a generic web design template that is basic and doesn’t give users the experience they desire.
 However, you need to understand the target audience in order to plan your website.
 Without understanding your audience, you have no idea what kind of website they would like to use.

 Easier said than done right?